Namekagon Portage

 The Namekagon Portage (sometimes referred to as the "Namekagon Court Oreilles Portage") was a well known canoe portage connecting the St. Croix River watershed to the Chippewa River watershed and was located about five miles south of the present day city of Hayward in Sawyer County, Wisconsin.
 The portage ran approximately two and one-half miles from the Namekagon River (in the St. Croix River watershed) to Windigo Lake in the Chippewa River watershed.
-The route then proceeded from Windigo Lake through Grindstone Lake to Lac Courte Oreilles where a well known Ojibwa village was located.
+The route then proceeded from Windigo Lake through Grindstone Lake to Lac Courte Oreilles where a well known Ojibwe village was located.
 This portage was used as one of the alternative routes to the Mississippi River for persons passing from Lake Superior to the Mississippi River by way of the Bois Brule River, as described below.

 One of the important routes from Lake Superior to the Mississippi River led southward on the Bois Brule River to the Lake Superior/Mississippi River divide.
 From this point, a portage of approximately two miles passed over the divide to Upper St. Croix Lake (Bois Brule-St. Croix Portage).
 The route then led southward down the St. Croix to its junction with the Namekagon River.
 At this point, there were two major alternative routes to the Mississippi River.

 The most direct route continued southward down the St. Croix River to its junction with the Mississippi River near present-day Hastings, Minnesota.
-However, this route led through territory held by Sioux Indians who were often at odds with the Ojibwa Indians of the upper St. Croix.
-The Ojibwa frequently acted as guides for the European explorers.
+However, this route led through territory held by Sioux Indians who were often at odds with the Ojibwe Indians of the upper St. Croix.
+The Ojibwe frequently acted as guides for the European explorers.